USEPA/sensortoolkit/README.md

 In order to specify the location of reference data to query, AirNow requires that users pass a bounding box indicating a range of latitude and longitude to the API.

 Users are encouraged to configure a bounding box with narrow margins as shown below.
 This reduces the likelihood that data from multiple nearby air monitoring sites will be returned by the API.

+In addition, users must specify an AirNow account key to query the API.
+More information about obtaining an AirNow account can be found [here](https://docs.airnowapi.org/account/request/).
 ```python
 from Sensor_Evaluation.sensor_eval_class import SensorEvaluation